uio-bmi/immuneML/docs/source/galaxy/how_to_make_an_immuneML_dataset_in_galaxy.rst

 for more details on writing a YAML specification file.
 For this tool, one :ref:`Dataset <Datasets>` must be specified under definitions, and the :ref:`DatasetGeneration` instruction must be used.

-The **path** parameter for the dataset must always be set to the current working directory ('./'), and the DatasetGeneration instruction can here only be used with one dataset (as defined under **definitions**) and one export format.
+The DatasetGeneration instruction can here only be used with one dataset (as defined under **definitions**) and one export format.
+Furthermore, the **path** parameter does not need to be set.
 Otherwise, the specification is written the same as when running immuneML locally.

 A complete YAML specification for a RepertoireDataset could look like this: